When Your Partner Has A Lack of Empathy

 Without empathy fueling frequent feelings of being “on the same team”, petty fights typically erode affection.
 Or partners endure parallel lives marked by loneliness.
 Holding onto resentment across decades often leads to chronic relationship dissatisfaction or divorce.

-In contrast, empathy creates deep understanding and allows forgiveness to emerge naturally.
+Empathy fosters a deep understanding, enabling forgiveness to emerge naturally.
 Supported partners give their best to each other freely.
 They enjoy more laughs, adventure, and intimacy through the decades.